 - Describe an instance where you had to manage a conflict between the kitchen staff and the wait staff?
 How did you resolve the matter?

-- How do you manage ordering too much or too little of a food item for the week?
+- How do you make sure you don’t order too much or too little of a food item for the week?

 - How do you work with the wait staff during peak business hours to keep customers happy?